MaineCooon/Oracle-Of-Kek-DiscordBot/README.md

 4. **Insert bot token**

-    Go to 'token' value at the top of this file.
+    Go to '`token`' value at the top of this file.
 Inside of the quotes, replace `your_token` with the token you added from the developer portal.

 5. **Prepare MySQL**